piavW/BootcampNotes/notesJS.md

 })
 ```

 When we put the parameters inside curly-brackets we change them from parameters to variables of the specified key value pairs created in the people array with hashes with key:value-pairs.
-We then don't need to specify the parameter before calling the key-name. *(I think I get this)*
+We then don't need to specify the parameter before calling the key-name.

 We can also rename the :keys to something else:
 ```js